urbit/urbit.org-reloaded/content/faq.md

 ### What is the Urbit HD Wallet? {#urbit-hd-wallet}

 The Urbit Hierarchical Deterministic (HD) Wallet is a custom Ethereum wallet based on BIP39 and BIP44 – the same underlying technology used by wallet providers like Ledger, Trezor, Metamask, and MyEtherWallet.
 You can think of the Urbit HD wallet as a wallet of wallets, which lets you keep a single passphrase for all of your Azimuth keys.
 Azimuth uses multiple keys with different capabilities – a bit like permissions – so that you can keep the more valuable keys in cold storage while keeping less valuable keys, used in day-to-day operation, more easily accessible.
-If you're only operating a planet, you shouldn't have to worry about this: you can simply think of your "master ticket" as the password to your Azimuth point.
+If you're only operating a planet, you shouldn't have to worry about this: you can simply think of your "master ticket" as the password to your Urbit identity.
 If you're operating a star or galaxy, the Urbit HD Wallet allows you to implement a multi-tier key custody scheme.

 To learn about the specifics, check out our [HD Wallet documentation](@/docs/concepts/azimuth.md#the-urbit-hd-wallet) and the [Urbit HD Wallet Spec (UP 8)](https://github.com/urbit/proposals/blob/master/008-urbit-hd-wallet.md).

 ### What is a master ticket? {#master-ticket}

 The "master ticket" is the entropy seed from which your other Azimuth keys are derived.
-It should be treated like a master password: **you should never share it with anyone, and you must store it very securely (see our practices below).** This ticket is used to derive the Ethereum wallet that holds your ownership keys, your Arvo key – used to boot your Urbit – and the other keys associated with your Azimuth point.
+It should be treated like a master password: **you should never share it with anyone, and you must store it very securely (see our practices below).** This ticket is used to derive the Ethereum wallet that holds your ownership keys, your Arvo key – used to boot your Urbit – and the other keys associated with your identity.
 You’ll have a ticket if you used the Urbit Wallet Generator or claimed a ship on our hosted version of Bridge.

 If you're operating a planet, you can use your master ticket to authenticate with Bridge.

 ### What is an ownership address? {#ownership-address}

-An ownership address is an Ethereum address that owns one or more of your Azimuth points.
-The Urbit Wallet Generator creates one Urbit HD Wallet and associated addresses for each of your Azimuth points.
-Using the ownership key associated with your ownership address, you can transfer points to other people, meaning that it’s very important to store securely.
+An ownership address is an Ethereum address that owns one or more of your Urbit identities.
+The Urbit Wallet Generator creates one Urbit HD Wallet and associated addresses for each of your identities.
+Using the ownership key associated with your ownership address, you can transfer identities to other people, meaning that it’s very important to store securely.

 ### What are proxies? {#proxies}

-Proxies are seeds derived from your master ticket used to generate sub-wallets, which are in turn used to generate keys that have the ability to execute different Azimuth functions associated with your Azimuth point.
+Proxies are seeds derived from your master ticket used to generate sub-wallets, which are in turn used to generate keys that have the ability to execute different Azimuth functions associated with your Urbit identity.
 Proxies generally have more restricted capabilities than your ownership seed.
-These capabilities include: spawning child points, voting, and setting networking keys.
+These capabilities include: spawning child identities, voting, and setting networking keys.

-- Transfer proxy: Can transfer your point to another Ethereum address.
+- Transfer proxy: Can transfer your identity to another Ethereum address.
 - Spawn Proxy: For stars and galaxies only.
-Can create new child points.
+Can create new child identities.
 - Management Proxy: Can configure or set networking keys and conduct sponsorship related operations.
 - Voting Proxy: Galaxies only.
 Galaxies are the part of the galactic senate, which means they can cast votes on new proposals including changes to the "Ecliptic" contract, which defines the operations of Azimuth.